 Our staff have written and contributed to the most prestigious reference works in the field, including the Routledge Encyclopaedia of Translation Studies, Research Methodologies in Translation Studies, and the Wiley-Blackwell Companion to Translation Studies.
-We have strong links with other departments in the University of Birmingham, including English Literature, English Language and Applied Linguistics, Classics, and the Shakespeare Institute.
+We have strong links with other departments in the University of Birmingham, including English Literature, English Language and Linguistics, Classics, and the Shakespeare Institute.

 How we teach

 This is an exciting time for Translation Studies at Birmingham, as we have built a brand new state-of-the-art Interpreting Suite (which opened in January 2018).
 This development features cutting-edge technology similar to the United Nations, and will therefore prove to be a valuable student resource for the practical application of interpreting and translating.